manastalukdar/manastalukdar.github.io/website/components/home-page/recent-updates.md

 #### Work

-- **AI, ML Platform**: I am currently leading and growing a highly technical org of multiple teams building a multi-cloud, distributed data infrastructure platform for large-scale AI/ML applications.
+- I am currently supporting platform and product organizations at [Labelbox](https://labelbox.com) building a data-centric AI Platform and SaaS AI products.

 #### Other